The Business Broker

 This is the kind of information that the better funded buyers expect - the private equity firms, the strategic buyers and the big investors who have financial and legal advisers vetting business opportunities for them.
 Any business owner targeting an ambitious selling price is going to need the type of CIM that the big hitters are expecting to see.

 These firms conduct a deep investigation of the industry, buy in data of firms likely to be a good fit for their client business and painstakingly contact each one to see if they can generate interest in a conversation.
 Sometimes they contact a thousand or more potential candidates but, at the least, you can expect them to contact a few hundred.
 This research and legwork is extremely expensive to conduct (and part of the reason why these brokers don't take on a client business unless they've been paid a hefty retainer).
+These intermediaries also tend to have good connections with private equity firms, venture capitalists, high net worth individuals and other potential investors.

 Stage 3 - Dealing With Buyers: The hundreds of firms on their list are eventually whittled down to a dozen or two which are taken through the motions of signing the NDA and getting the CIM.
 Each is vetted for capacity and to ensure they have the means to actually complete on a transaction (a vetting that lower end brokers don't do).
 The broker then follows up and chases each target.
 This is critical because large companies that are typical target acquirers tend to be sluggish with their responses.